In this article...

 Kanban team members must also have trust and chemistry with one another.
 As mentioned above, there are no strict roles or predetermined ceremonies to serve as checks and balances.
 As a result, workers must police themselves.

 Here are some other crucial characteristics of a successful Kanban team:

-Bottom line, Kanban emphasizes simplicity, efficiency, and constant adaptation to feedback.
+The bottom line is that Kanban emphasizes simplicity, efficiency, and constant adaptation to feedback.

-When is Kanban not appropriate?
+When is Kanban least effective?